Brand Name

 7PATIENT COUNSELING INFORMATION

-Advise the patient to read the FDA-approved patient labeling (Medication Guide) before starting SOTYKTU therapy and each time the prescription is renewed, as there may be new information they need to know.
-Advise patients of the potential benefits and risks of SOTYKTU.
+Advise patients to read the FDA-approved patient labeling (Medication Guide) before starting SOTYKTU therapy and each time the prescription is renewed, as there may be new information they need to know.

 Hypersensitivity Reactions